AceDataCloud/NanoBananaAPI/docs/nano_banana_tasks_api_integration_guide.md

 ### Response Example

-Upon successful request, the API will return the details of the task here.
+Upon successful request, the API will return the detailed information of the task here.
 For example:

 ```json
 {